 Dry Ice Blocks

-Noble Gas Solutions manufactures 14.5 lbs. solid blocks of dry ice.
+Noble Gas Solutions manufactures solid blocks of dry ice in 3 different sizes.
 Our Albany Showroom can have this product ready in 30 minutes – call ahead, and avoid the wait!
 Call our Kingston Store for information on best pick-up time.
 This form of dry ice is ideal for when you need to pack a cooler for an extended trip.
 The amount of dry ice needed varies by trip length and application, frozen versus cold.

 Dry Ice Pellets

-Dry ice pellets are manufactured every weekday at our Albany Showroom.
+Dry ice pellets are manufactured every weekday at our Albany, NY Facility.
 Walk-ins are welcome for this readily-available product.
-Call our Kingston Store for information on best pick-up time.
+Contact Us for information on best pick-up time.
 This form of dry ice can be used in a cooler, it is ideal for packaging & shipping of perishable products.

 Dimensions: ½” x 1-6”